jonnyjohnson1/chat-arena/README.md

 # Chat Arena

-An application to host all your conversations with friends, family, coworkers, with an AI copilot.
+An application to host all your conversations with people & AI:
+1. Talk to friends, family, & coworkers.
+2. Gain confidence with an AI wingman.
+3. Use local Language Models & OpenAI, Groq services.

 Runs on all language models on your machine without sending information anywhere.
 Integrates with ollama and huggingface.
 All personal and private data.